dusan-zdravkovic/dusan-zdravkovic/README.md

 I’m a recent Physics & Biochemistry grad who enjoys applied modeling and the computational side of data analysis.
 I’m currently using this space for fun projects in Actuarial Science, Data Science, and Data Engineering.

 🌱 I’m continuing to explore Machine Learning & AI by experimenting with real-world data and expanding my skills beyond the scientific realm.
-My Mathematics Minor, with a background in Probability/Statistics, Linear Algebra, and Multivariable Calculus, gives me a solid foundation for these projects.

 📫 Feel free to reach out to me at dusanz03@gmail.com.